Predictive Modeling: BIM Command Recommendation Based on Large-scale Usage Logs: Experiments and results

 Table \ref{compare_transformer} compares the performance of our model when using different Transformer backbones.
 For each type of backbone network, we removed the proposed feature fusion, multi-task learning, and focal loss modules to establish a baseline for comparison.
 The resulting baseline models are similar to the settings used in the previous study \cite{GAO2022104026}.

 Overall, our proposed model architecture outperforms the baselines across all metrics, regardless of the Transformer backbone used.
+We further employed the paired bootstrap method to compare the performance of our proposed model with the baseline.
+The calculated 95\% confidence intervals and p-values demonstrate that the improvement is statistically significant.
+Detailed results can be found in \ref{app:statis}.
 This also demonstrates that the augmented features introduced in Section \ref{augmentationandpostprocessing} have a generalizable positive effect on improving command recommendation.
 Comparing different backbone networks, decoder-only architectures such as Mixtral-MoE and Llama3.2 outperform BERT and T5 due to their more recent designs and advanced techniques, despite the latter two having the ability to learn bidirectional contextual information.
 Among them, Mixtral-MoE achieves the best performance, with the correct next-step command appearing in the top-5 and top-10 recommendations with approximately 71.7\% and 83.3\% probability, respectively.